The Beta Band

-The Beta Band are a Scottish musical group formed in 1996.
+The Beta Band are a Scottish musical group formed in 1996, currently consisting of Steve Mason (vocals, guitar), Robin Jones (drums), John Maclean (keyboard, samples) and Richard Greentree (bass).
 Their style is described as being a blend of folk, psychedelia, electronica, post-rock and trip hop, often involving stylistic experimentation and occasional humour.
 They were praised by members of both Radiohead and Oasis, the former of which chose them to open for their concerts in 2001.

-The band's music was featured in High Fidelity and It's All Gone Pete Tong.
+After disbanding in 2004 due to financial difficulties, Jones and Maclean joined former bandmate Gordon Anderson to form spin-off band the Aliens; Mason worked in other music projects before embarking on a solo career.
+The band later reformed in 2025 to tour Britain and the United States.

 History

 Formation

 The Beta Band was formed in 1996 by St Andrews musicians Steve Mason (vocals, guitar) and Gordon Anderson.
 The two had plans to call their group The Pigeons but later changed their minds.
 As they pulled together songs for their debut EP, Champion Versions, they added Robin Jones (drums), John Maclean (DJ, sampler, keyboards), and Steve Duffield (bass).
 While living in a flat in Shepherd's Bush they met Phil Brown, who after hearing their demo took it to Miles Leonard, who promptly signed the band.
 Duffield quit the band soon after recording Champion Versions.
 Not long after they were signed to Regal/Parlophone, Anderson became ill and quit the band.
 He later produced recordings under the name Lone Pigeon.
 The remaining members added Englishman Richard Greentree to play bass and solidified their lineup.